 User Equipment (UE)

-This section assumes a wireless handset with a screen display that is compliant with “verstat” parameter requirements in 3GPP standards.
+This section assumes a wireless handset with a screen display that is compliant with 'verstat' requirements in 3GPP standards TS 24.229, TS 29.165, and TS 24.196.

 Assumptions

 The guidelines herein are limited in scope to empowering end users in managing their identity services, and not business verification services.